SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 which increments ``numberOfEdits`` every time the ``value`` property is set to a new value.

-The ``TrackedString`` structure and the ``value`` property do not provide an explicit access level modifier, and so they both receive the default access level of internal.
+The ``TrackedString`` structure and the ``value`` property do not provide an explicit access-level modifier, and so they both receive the default access level of internal.
 However, the access level for the ``numberOfEdits`` property is marked with a ``private(set)`` modifier